 During WWII, there was no place to keep German and Italian prisoners from North Africa and Europe, so a plan was devised to intern prisoners in the United States, at military facilities and recently closed Civilian Conservation Corps camps throughout the country.
 In Cumberland County this occurred at Carlisle Barracks and at New Cumberland.
 A third site near Pine Grove Furnace at the Pine Grove CCC Camp, was also to be used in this manner.
 However, the military also had a need to interrogate prisoners who potentially had information that could assist in the prosecution of the war.
 The initial locations in Virginia and California were not able to handle the volume so a third site was selected at Pine Grove.

 The Pine Grove Furnace Prisoner of War Interrogation Camp was opened in May of 1943 following extensive renovation of the former CCC facility by men from the Letterkenny Army Depot in Franklin County.
 During the course of the war, more than 7,500 German prisoners were interrogated at the site.
+(See a number of photographs taken of the German POWs).

 The Pine Grove Camp was a triage center.
 The focus of interrogation was to sort the prisoners into eight groups.
 The first division was to separate Naval personnel from other military personnel.
 Within those two groups the next division was to separate the officers from the other men.
 The resulting four groups were then evaluated further to separate pro-Nazi prisoners from prisoners with more neutral leanings regarding German leadership.
 Once these determinations were made, unless it was felt there was more information that could be gleaned, the prisoners were sent to an internment camp somewhere else in the country for the duration of the war.
 Individual camps were set up to house prisoners who were classified in each of the eight classifications.
 Prisoners who potentially had additional information were sent to Ft.
 Hunt in Virginia for more intense scrutiny.